RishiRamraj/The-Rules-of-Investment/README.rst

 On Funds
 --------

 #.
-The typical money manager has no choice but to mimic the market.
+Size is the anchor of performance.
 #.
-Investors pour more money into funds as the market rises.
+You lose the money you pay as fees.
 #.
-Investors ask for their money back when the market drops.
-#.
-If a company gets added to an index, hundreds of funds buy it.
-#.
 What happens to the market, happens to the whole of large funds.
 #.
 A fund's success may be attributable to the market.
 #.
 Spectacular results may indicate undue risk.
 #.
-Risks can come home to roost quickly.
+Bright, young people have always promised miracles.
 #.
-Bright, young people have promised miracles since time immemorial.
-#.
 Smaller size is necessary for continued outstanding results.
 #.
 Strong funds are specialized, limited and not actively sold.
 #.
-If you can cash your fund shares, someone else has to sell them.
+Someone has to sell the funds you cash.
 #.
-Closed-end shares are obtainable at less than their asset value.
+Closed-end shares are obtainable at less than asset value.
 #.
-You lose the money you pay as fees.
+Buying funds on past performance alone is foolish.
 #.
-Buying funds purely on past performance alone is foolish.
+Average fund performance rarely covers cost.
 #.
-The average fund does not pick stocks well enough to overcome costs.
-#.
-The higher a fund's expenses, the lower its returns.
-#.
 Volatile funds are likely to stay volatile.
 #.
 Good managers migrate between funds.
 #.
 Fast growing funds are left with nothing to buy.
 #.
-Funds may bait with high returns and switch to high fees.
-#.
 It costs more to trade in large blocks than in small ones.
 #.
-Successful funds may become timid and imitative.
+Indexes beat funds over the long run.
 #.
-An index will beat most funds over the long run.
-#.
-High returns are temporary.
-High fees are permanent.
-#.
 Good funds are owned by their managers.
 #.
-Good funds are cheap and don't advertise.
-#.
 Good funds don't want your money.
 #.
 Look at a funds expenses, risk, reputation, and performance in that order.
 #.
 If you can't bear a funds worst performance, don't own it.
 #.
+Patience is the fund investor's most powerful ally.
+#.
+For the skilled, wide diversification is foolish.
+#.
+For the average, not diversifying is foolish.

+#.
 ETFs are often the only means to enter a narrow market.
 #.
 ETFs charge commission on recurring investments.
 #.
-Patience is the fund investor's most powerful ally.
+If a company gets added to an index, hundreds of funds buy it.
 #.
-For skilled investors, wide diversification would be foolish.
+Risks can come home to roost quickly.
 #.
-For the typical fund manager or investor, not diversifying is foolish.
+If you can cash your fund shares, someone else has to sell them.
 #.
+Funds may bait with high returns and switch to high fees.
+#.
+Successful funds may become timid and imitative.
+#.
+High returns are temporary.
+High fees are permanent.
+#.
 When big institutions sell, they move in lockstep.
 #.
 Mutual funds under perform by a margin equal to their expenses.
-#.
-Size is the anchor of performance.

 On Inflation
 ------------

 #.
-Measure your investment success by how much you keep after inflation.
+Measure success by how much you keep after inflation.
 #.
 Precious metals outpace inflation.
 #.
-Bonds guard you from principal loss and deflation.
+Bonds guard from principal loss and deflation.
 #.
-Stocks offer protection against inflation.
+Stocks protection against inflation.
 #.
 Stocks do not guard you from high inflation.
 #.
+Inflation is one of your worst enemies.

+#.
 Governments print more money before they pay their debts.
-#.
-Inflation is one of your worst enemies.

 On Defensive Investment
 -----------------------

 #.
-A defensive investor should be adequately diversified.
+Emphasize diversification over individual selection.
 #.
-A defensive company is large, prominent, and conservatively financed.
+Defensive companies are large, prominent, and conservatively financed.
 #.
-Defensive companies are adequately sized.
+Defensive investors limit price paid for average earnings.
 #.
-A defensive company has a long record of continuous dividend payments.
+Uniform purchases of stock is a sound defensive strategy.
 #.
-A defensive investor limits price paid in relation to average earnings.
-#.
-Uniform purchases of common stock is a sound defensive strategy.
-#.
-The most powerful defensive position is "I don't know and I don't care".
-#.
 Never buy into a lawsuit.
 #.
 The majority of investors should be defensive.
 #.
-The ideal choice for most is a total market index fund.
+The safest investments do not rely on prediction.
 #.
 Current assets should be at least twice liabilities.
 #.
 Long term debt should not exceed net current assets.
 #.
-Public utility debt should not exceed twice the stock equity.
+Require earnings for the common in each of the past ten years.
 #.
-Expect earnings for the common in each of the past ten years.
+Require an uninterrupted 20 year dividend record.
 #.
-Expect an uninterrupted 20 year dividend record.
+Require a 1/3 per-share earnings increase over ten years.
 #.
-Expect a 1/3 per-share earnings increase over ten years.
+Require prices less than 15 times average three year earnings.
 #.
-A price should be less than 15 times average three year earnings.
+Require prices less than 1.5 times book value.
 #.
-Your portfolio's E/P ratio should be higher than the high-grade bond rate.
+Defensive investors prosper in bear markets.
 #.
-A price should be less than 1.5 times book value.
+For most, selecting stocks is unnecessary and inadvisable.

 #.
-Replace fast growers with issues that are reasonably priced.
+Defensive investors are adequately diversified.
 #.
-Emphasize diversification over individual selection.
+Defensive companies are adequately sized.
 #.
-Defensive investors prosper in a bear market.
+The most powerful defensive position is "I don't know and I don't care".
 #.
-For most, selecting stocks is unnecessary and inadvisable.
+The ideal choice for most is a total market index fund.
+#.
+Public utility debt should not exceed twice the stock equity.

 On Enterprising Investment
 --------------------------

 #.
-Enterprising investors start from a defensive base.
+Enterprising strategies start from a defensive base.
 #.
-Your selections must meet rational tests of soundness.
+Selections must meet rational tests of soundness.
 #.
-Your selections must be different from the policies of others.
-#.
 Lawsuits can create bargains.
 #.
-Investment is a business to the enterprising investor.
+The enterprising should only buy bargains.
 #.
-There is no middle ground between defensive and enterprising strategies.
+There is no middle ground between the defensive and enterprising.
 #.
-The enterprising investor should only buy bargains.
+A bargain is less than 66% of the value.
 #.
-A bargain is no more than two-thirds of the appraised value.
+Small companies may be safe if bought in groups.
 #.
-The enterprising investor should not overspend.
+Smaller issues are overvalued in bull markets.
 #.
-Cheap stocks should have assets at least 1.5 times liabilities.
+Smaller issues suffer big declines.
 #.
-Cheap stocks should have no deficit in the last five years.
+Smaller issues have delayed recoveries.
 #.
-Cheap stocks should be priced less than 120% of net tangible assets.
+The cost of trading low-priced stocks can be very high.
 #.
-Small companies may be safe if bought carefully, in groups.
+Require cheap stock assets at least 1.5 times liabilities.
 #.
-Smaller issues are overvalued in bull markets.
+Require no deficit on cheap stocks in the last five years.
 #.
-Smaller issues suffer serious declines when prices collapse.
+Require Cheap stock prices less than 120% of tangible assets.
 #.
-Smaller issues have delayed recoveries.
+Merger arbitrage is inappropriate for individuals.
 #.
-The cost of trading low-priced stocks can be very high.
+Favor firms that limit options to roughly 3% of shares.

 #.
-Merger arbitrage is inappropriate for individual investors.
+Your selections must be different from the policies of others.
 #.
-Professional investors get interested when prices fall.
+Investment is a business to the enterprising investor.
 #.
-Favor firms that limit options to roughly 3% of shares.
+The enterprising investor should not overspend.
+#.
+Professionals get interested when prices fall.
 #.
 Learn from professionals that own the same stocks.

 On Decision Making